bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

         time.sleep(0.5)

-Notice that in order to update the plot values we only need to update it's data source using and store it on the server using the ``session`` object.
+Notice that in order to update the plot values we only need to update it's datasource and store it on the server using the ``session`` object.

 Downsampling with Server
 ------------------------